DebrupBasu/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/README.md

 Upload these file to the files content of Google Colab.

-To train the model run the command in Python Command Prompt:
+To train the model run the command in the Python Command Prompt:

 `python chest_x_ray_classification_using_densenet121.py`